This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 In addition to physical therapy, many other types of therapy can help children with birth injuries.

-Occupational therapy helps a child learn how to do basic tasks that are easy for those of us without disabilities: brushing teeth and hair, using the bathroom, getting on and off the school bus, and more.
+Occupational therapy helps a child learn how to do easy tasks for those without disabilities: brushing teeth and hair, using the bathroom, getting on and off the school bus, and more.
 In short, occupational therapists help disabled children with activities of daily living.

 Other kinds of therapies can help in different ways.
 Some children born with brain damage will have behavioral or emotional challenges.
-For these children, cognitive behavioral therapy can help them learn to control their impulses, manage their emotions, and socialize with other children.
+Cognitive behavioral therapy can help these children learn to control their impulses, manage their emotions, and socialize with other children.

 Educational therapies and interventions help children with developmental delays or cognitive impairments catch up with their peers.